Point of No Return (Playhouse 90)

 "Point of No Return" was an American television play broadcast on February 20, 1958, as part of the second season of the CBS television series Playhouse 90.
 Franklin Schaffner directed.
 Charlton Heston and Hope Lange starred.

 Plot

 Financier Charles Gray, under consideration for a promotion, is sent to his home town in New England, visits his childhood sweetheart, and questions his life and marriage.

 Cast

-The following performers received screen credit for their performances:
+The following cast received screen credit for their performances.